Saleh M. Kadi

 - Innovation and quality Manager, Academic university skills course leader, Leeds English Language School, from October 2016 until now.

-- Teaching assistant in Management Information system Department, Taif University, from 28/06/2015 until now.
+- Lecturer in Management Information system Department, Taif University, from 28/06/2015 until now.

 - President of Saudi students in Leeds, Royal Embassy of Saudi Arabia, Cultural Bureau, London, from Feb 2019 until Oct 2019.

 - Performance and services monitor (consultant) in all the sectors of hand international hotels and resorts from 15/07/2017 to 12/08/2017.

 - Hand International company from 24/08/2014 to 30/06/2015, Positions: